 The figure below shows the range of warming and multi-model mean warming – from pre-industrial levels to 2090-2100 – for the four “tier 1” CMIP6 scenarios (SSP1-2.6, SSP2-4.5, SSP3-7.0, and SSP5-8.5) as well as the SSP1-1.9 scenario where a relatively large number of runs are available.
 The other scenarios are not shown in this figure, as there are still too few published runs to provide a comparable analysis.
-The numbers in brackets show how many modelling groups have currently submitted model runs for each scenario.CMIP6 warming between 1880-1900 and 2090-2100 for each of the new emission scenarios with a large number of model runs available.
-The range reflects the lowest and highest warming among models for each scenario, while the labeled dot show the multi-model mean.
-The number in parenthesis on the x-axis represents the number of unique model runs currently available.
+The numbers in brackets show how many modelling groups have currently submitted model runs for each scenario.CMIP6 warming between 1880-1900 and 2090-2100 for the subset of new emission scenarios with a large number of model runs available.
+The range reflects the lowest and highest warming among models for each scenario, while the labelled dots show the multi-model mean.
+The number in brackets on the x-axis represents the number of unique model runs currently available.
 Chart by Carbon Brief using Highcharts.

-The results so far are show large amounts of future warming; the new SSP1-1.9 scenario – intended to limit warming to 1.5C – has a multi-model mean warming of 1.6C.
-Similarly, the SSP1-2.6 scenario – which is analogous to the “well-below 2C” RCP2.6 of AR5 – shows mean warming of 2.1C.
-On the high end, the SSP5-8.5 scenario shows a mean warming of 5.5C, while the new SSP3-7.0 scenario shows 4.1C of warming.
+The results so far show large amounts of future warming; the new SSP1-1.9 scenario – intended to limit warming to 1.5C – has a multi-model mean warming of 1.4C.
+Similarly, the SSP1-2.6 scenario – which is analogous to the “well-below 2C” RCP2.6 of AR5 – shows mean warming of 2.0C.
+On the high end, the SSP5-8.5 scenario shows a mean warming of 5.0C, while the new SSP3-7.0 scenario shows 4.1C of warming.
 These values are modestly lower than those shown in the initial version of this article published in early 2020, as many of the more recently reporting models have slightly lower climate sensitivity – more in-line with values found in CMIP5 – than the early-reporting models.

 Some future scenarios have relatively few runs available so far, so the initial values should be treated with caution (particularly for the multi-model mean) until more models finish their runs.
 Even those such as SSP2-4.5 – with 14 models reporting results – may change notably once the remaining models finish their runs and are added to the CMIP6 database.

-While RCP2.6 had a multi-model mean estimate of 1.7C warming in CMIP5, the new SSP1-2.6 scenario has an average warming of 2.1C.
-Similar differences are found for the other scenarios, with CMIP6 variants showing between 0.4C and 1.1C more warming.
-Interestingly, the new SSP3-7.0 scenario shows a similar amount of warming – 4.5C – as the old RCP8.5 scenario – 4.6C – reflecting the higher sensitivity of the CMIP6 models published so far.
-Differences between RCP and new SSP scenarios also have a slight effect on end-of-century warming.
+While RCP2.6 had a multi-model mean estimate of 1.7C warming in CMIP5, the new SSP1-2.6 scenario has an average warming of 2.0C.
+Similar differences are found for the other scenarios, with CMIP6 variants showing around 0.4C more warming.
+Note that CMIP6 results are not shown for SSP4-6.0, as it is a “tier 2” scenario with too few model runs currently available to produce an estimate comparable to the other scenarios.
+Differences between RCP and new SSP scenarios also have a small impact on end-of-century warming.

 More models and experiments